ALJ00/JavasScript-Crash-Course-Blog/README.md

 ## The base of programming

-On May 5th, unfortunately I was sick and I had to stay at home.
+On April 5th, unfortunately I was sick and I had to stay at home.
 Despite this, I took the opportunity to read the chapter 8 that it is about some little questions about programming like loops, arrays, operators...
 These aspects are the basis of any programming language.